 - Refugees and IDPs

 Jordan: Latest MSF Updates

-- In Jordan, a Hospital at the Crossroads of Conflict
+- A Hospital at the Crossroads of Conflict

 Reconstructive Surgery in Amman

 The reconstructive surgery project in Amman offers orthopedic, plastic and maxillofacial surgery, along with physiotherapy and mental health support, primarily to war-wounded patients from neighboring countries who would not otherwise be able to access specialized care.
 In February, the project moved to a new hospital where surgeons performed over 880 surgical interventions.
 A network of doctors in the region refers patients and this year 58 per cent were from Syria, 30 per cent from Iraq and 7 per cent from Palestine.
 MSF opened a fully equipped microbiology laboratory in the hospital to improve the quality of care for patients with infections resulting from their injuries.
 Antibiotic-resistant infections are a common and important medical challenge in the region.
 The opening of the laboratory will improve the quality of medical interventions for patients with conflict injuries that have infectious complications.

 At the end of 2015, MSF had 529 staff in Jordan.
 MSF first began working in the country in 2006.

 Ahmed—Ahmed’s nine year old son and a friend were injured while playing with something they found: unexploded ordnance.
 Ahmed brought his son to Ar Ramtha for emergency treatment.

 “In Daraa they told me they could not treat the kind of injuries my son had.
 They did not have the right kind of equipment, and there was only one doctor.
 We were lucky.
 It only took 15 minutes to get to the border and we managed to get to the hospital within 25 minutes.
 His whole body was full of shrapnel; the largest injuries were on his leg.
 So far he has had seven surgeries, and we hope that his treatment is nearly finished."